7eben/redoubt-7eben/_posts/2020-05-18-kafka-in-k8s-part-1.md

 ```

 That's all for now.
-That's all for now.
 Basically we replicated the getting started  of Strimzi documentation but we will continue to complicate our example in the following posts.